-(Em)Stand in’ in line, mark in’ time, to (C)wait in’ those who for ain’t got the a wel fare dime
+(Em)Stand in’ in line, mark in’ time, to (C)wait in’ who for got the wel fare dime

-they do.”
-I The said, (Am)man in the silk suit (Em)hur ries by.
+do.”
+I The (Am)man in the silk suit (Em)hur ries by.

-As he (C)catch es the poor old la dies’ eyes, Did you real ly think just a for bout fun it he be says, fore you “Get a job.”
+As he (C)catch es the poor old la dies’ eyes, you real ly think just for fun he says, you “Get a job.”
 He said: Son,

 That’s just the way it is.